Education

 Content

-During the first two years in the program, students complete the 18-month pre-clerkship basic science curriculum and six months of two to three clinical clerkships.
+During the first two years in the program, students complete the 16-month pre-clerkship basic science curriculum and eight months of clinical clerkships.
 This is the same schedule as all medical students.
-Specific courses and requirements have been developed for M.D./Ph.D. students to integrate their medical and graduate curriculum and to decrease time to degree.
+Specific courses and requirements have been developed or adapted for M.D./Ph.D. students to integrate their medical and graduate curriculum and to decrease time to degree.

-During January of the second year in medical school, students select a specific department or program for their graduate studies.
-Formal and informal exchanges during the prior 18 months with fellow M.D./Ph.D. students, faculty members, graduate program directors and the MSTP director and co-directors provide students with valuable guidance about departmental opportunities.
-Once a student has made a departmental selection, the graduate department reviews the student's original application and replies with an official letter of acceptance.
+During the fall of the second year in medical school, students have the opportunity to rotate in a prospective research laboratory and select a specific department or program for their graduate studies.
+Formal and informal exchanges during the prior year with fellow M.D./Ph.D. students, faculty members, graduate program directors and the MSTP director and co-directors provide students with valuable guidance about departmental opportunities.

 Heading